devsatyamr/CodeSage/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Team
+  Made with ❤️ by CodeSage
 </div>